neirobic/CAN-M/README.md

 # CAN-M Website

-## Static website for CAN-M, a Montreal-based community group working on COVID-19 advocacy.
+Static website for COVID Action Now - Montreal, a Montreal-based community group working on COVID-19 advocacy.

 Working on setting this up as a place to display information and links to information.
 Studies, articles, places to buy supplies, links to other COVID advocacy groups.